droosenb/faust-wdf-library/README.md

 The library itself is written in Faust to maintain portability.

-Currently the library is in the early testing stages.
-Eventually, I hope to integrate it into the Faust Libraries project.

 This library is heavily based on Kurt Werner's Dissertation, "Virtual Analog Modeling of Audio Circuitry Using Wave Digital Filters."
 I have tried to maintain consistent notation between the adaptors appearing within thesis and my adaptor code.
 The majority of the adaptors found in chapter 1 and chapter 3 are currently supported.

 For inquires about use of this library in a commercial product, please contact dirk [dot] roosenburg [dot] 30 [at] gmail [dot] com